eembc/sec-trace/README.md

 used for four different functions.
 Not shown is how many bytes are used and which handshake stage the occur in (all are in 21: CLIENT_CERTIFICATE_VERIFY).

-## wolfSSL 5.4
+## wolfSSL 5.4 client with mbedTLS 3 server

-Currently we use the mbedTLS `ssl/ssl_server2` binary as the host, so please follow the steps in the previous section to build mbedTLS.

 First, checkout and build wolfSSL.
 During configure we need to enable some additional flags.
 Since we're not yet using the wolfSSL `server` example,